-Unfortunately I have been contacted several times by clients who have found themselves in this very situation and believe me if you can avoid it, you should!
+Unfortunately, I have been contacted several times by clients who have found themselves in this very situation, and believe me if you can avoid it, you should!

-At this point I do want to make very clear that I am not trying to tarnish other designers and I’m not saying that those who purchase your domain and/or hosting are wrong or unprofessional.
-In the majority of cases they’re just trying to make the process of getting your new website easier.
+At this point, I do want to make very clear that I am not trying to tarnish other designers and I’m not saying that those who purchase your domain and/or hosting are wrong or unprofessional.
+In the majority of cases, they’re just trying to make the process of getting your new website easier.

 Regardless, I personally don’t agree with this for the above reasons.
 In short, by taking ownership yourself you save money and a valuable part of your business is owned by you, not your web designer.

-My clients can also have peace of mind knowing that in the future should I happen to move away from web design (I don’t forsee this happening anytime soon but you never know!) they won’t be left in the lurch.
+My clients can also have peace of mind knowing that in the future should I happen to move away from web design (I don’t foresee this happening anytime soon but you never know!) they won’t be left in the lurch.
 They will own and have full control over their domain and hosting so they will not have to go through the frustrating and sometimes costly process of transferring ownership.

 For those just starting out:

 I strongly urge you to own your domain and hosting from the start, purchasing them is actually much easier than you think, and we’re happy to walk you through it step by step.
-Afterwards, you can give access to your domain and hosting to whoever you please, such as a web designer to build your site for you but at the end of the day, you will always have ownership and control over them.
+Afterward, you can give access to your domain and hosting to whoever you please, such as a web designer to build your site for you but at the end of the day, you will always have ownership and control over them.